senjinthedragon/EggyGoodness/README.md

 * Added Egg Sandwich
 * There's a small chance of Double-Yolk eggs when you break an egg.
 (Double Food, Double Saturation)
 * Changed the Scrambled Egg texture
-* BUGFIX: Raw Eggs no longer interfere with interface colors.
+* BUGFIX: Opacity removed from Raw Eggs

 Version 1.2